 - Expenses: 0.15%

-The Invesco Nasdaq Next Gen 100 ETF (QQQJ, $26.97) doesn't actually invest in the Nasdaq-100, but instead the index's junior varsity squad.
+First to market, in October 2020, was the Invesco Nasdaq Next Gen 100 ETF (QQQJ, $26.23).
+Think of this as the Nasdaq-100's junior varsity squad.
 While the QQQ ETF tracks the 100 largest Nasdaq non-financials, the Next Gen 100 ETF tracks the next 100 largest stocks, hence the name.

-QQQJ certainly is less top-heavy than QQQ.
-The Invesco QQQ Trust's top 10 holdings make up 57% of the 100-stock fund's weight.
-But this "junior" fund only dedicates about 22% of its assets to its top 10 stocks, which include the likes of user-authentication cloud firm Okta (OKTA), semiconductor company Marvell Technology (MRVL) and trucking specialist Old Dominion Freight Line (ODFL).
+QQQJ is also less top-heavy than QQQ.
+The Invesco QQQ Trust's top 10 holdings make up 53% of the 100-stock fund's weight.
+But this "junior" fund dedicates only 18% of its assets to its top 10 stocks.

 ProShares Inverse and Leveraged Nasdaq-100 ETFs